iqm-finland/qiskit-on-iqm/docs/user_guide.rst

     print(job.result().get_counts())

-In addition to circuits defined with Qiskit it is also possible to execute circuits defined in an OpenQASM 2.0 file:
+If case you want to execute a circuit defined as an OpenQASM 2.0 file, you can load it into a Qiskit representation and then execute as normal:

 .. code-block:: python